BatLabLancaster/preparenovonix/README.rst

 Requirements and Installation
 -----------------------------

-This code has been developed in Python 3.7.1 and is compatible with Python above 3.4 versions.
-The code has been tested to run in both Windows and Linux OS.
-It has been tested to run within Matlab R2018a.
+This code has been developed in Python 3.7.1 and it is compatible with Python above 3.4 versions.
+The code has been tested to run in Windows, OSX and Linux operating systems.

 This code uses numpy and pathlib as specified in docs/requirements.txt.

-The code can be run directly from a cloned repository or can also be installed as a python `package`_ through pip:
+The code can be run directly from a cloned GitHub `repository`_ or it can also be installed as a python `package`_ through pip:

 .. code::